Long-Term Care Visitation

 - Residents cannot attend public places unless to perform essential services (e.g., banking)

 When visiting long-term care facilities, ensure you follow all public health measures,

 All visitors and Partners in Care must have their name and contact information recorded.
 All visitors and partners in care will be screened for COVID-19 symptoms and must be asymptomatic.
 If symptomatic they are not permitted in any facility.

 Visitation is permitted with controls in place using the following guidelines:

 Partner(s) in Care

-- Residents are able to designate up to two (2) Partners in Care.
+- Residents are able to designate up to three (3) Partners in Care.
 Partners in care are able to visit the resident in their room at any time during regular visiting hours.

 - The Partners in Care may support Residents with:

 - An individual can only be designated as a Partner in Care at one long-term care facility or nursing home (unless extenuating circumstances).

 - If determined it is appropriate by medical staff based on a risk assessment, a Partner in Care or designated visitor may be required to be tested for COVID-19 prior to visiting with the resident.